Is Your Cheer Squad Too Cheerful?

 You know the advice: “Surround yourself with positive people who lift you up!”
 Cue the unofficial cheer squad.
 The “You’ve got this babe!” brigade.

-But what happens when they’re too supportive?
+what happens when the people around you are too supportive?

 You float one idea—they love it.